 Candles add a relaxed ambiance to any setting, but a guest can accidentally knock a candlestick over and cause a fire.
 What if an article of clothing your guest is wearing catches on fire and they put the blame on you?
 Other than footing the bill for medical expenses, you may have a lawsuit in your hands.

-9. Be Responsible With Host Liquor Liability Insurance
+Get Host Liquor Liability Insurance

 Host liquor liability insurance is for people who host a party and serve alcohol to guests.
 If a guest injures themselves at the party or causes a car accident after drinking alcohol that you provided, you could be found at fault due to your service.
 You could be held responsible for paying for medical, legal, and other damages.